Want to feel like a child again? Here’s what to expect on a silent retreat

 But she wasn’t satisfied with this translation.

-Sati’ could also be translated as ‘remember’.
-In this sense, mindfulness was interpreted as a tool for us to return to who we really are.
+‘Sati’ could also be translated to ‘remember’.
+In this sense, mindfulness was interpreted as a tool for us to remember who we really are.
 To step out of the stimuli around us and sink into our purest selves.

 What did I get from the silent retreat?